 Hi there!
 Thanks for visiting.

-I’m the Executive Director of Images & Voices of Hope (ivoh), a media nonprofit.
-In this role, I’m responsible for the overall growth and success of ivoh.
-I oversee fundraising, partnership development, event management, community engagement, and the organization’s website and social media presence.
-Under my leadership, ivoh’s online presence and overall reach have grown significantly.
+Previously, I was Executive Director of Images & Voices of Hope (ivoh), a media nonprofit.
+I oversaw fundraising, partnership development, event management, community engagement, and the organization’s website and social media presence.
+Under my leadership, ivoh’s online presence and overall reach grew significantly.

-I have also been instrumental in developing what’s become a nationally recognized storytelling genre called Restorative Narrative — stories that show how people and communities are making a meaningful progression from despair to resilience.
+While at ivoh, I was instrumental in developing what’s become a nationally recognized storytelling genre called Restorative Narrative — stories that show how people and communities are making a meaningful progression from despair to resilience.
 The genre resonates with my belief that the media can play a powerful role in connecting communities, restoring hope, and giving people a reason to care about social issues.
-I created ivoh’s first-ever Restorative Narrative Fellowship program in 2015 and also developed its second iteration.
-I’ve been helping media practitioners tell these narratives and have shown how they offer up a more holistic and balanced approach to media coverage that focuses solely on trauma and tragedy.
+I created ivoh’s first-ever Restorative Narrative Fellowship program in 2015 and also developed its second and third iterations.

-As time allows, I do freelance writing.
+As time allows, I write freelance pieces and personal essays.
 Most recently, I co-authored a public media report called “Break Form: Making stories with and for the people,” which was published on The American Press Institute’s website and led by the Association of Independents in Radio (AIR).

-I graduated with honors from Providence College in 2007, and I earned a certificate in nonprofit management from Duke University in 2015.
-I grew up outside of Boston, lived in St. Petersburg, FL, for 10 years and am now a new resident of the Austin, Texas, area.
-When I’m not working, I enjoy writing, reading, running and, most of all, spending time with my husband Troy and adorable toddler Madelyn.
+I graduated with honors from Providence College in 2007 and earned a certificate in nonprofit management from Duke University in 2015.
+I grew up outside of Boston, lived in St. Petersburg, FL, for 10 years and now live near Austin, Texas, with my husband, 2-year-old daughter and 1-year-old son.
 You can reach me at firstname.lastname@example.org and find me on Twitter at @MallaryTenore.